artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 Identification commands contain the actual code that a tool will run when identifying a file.
 This command will be run on every file in a transfer.

-Instructions on writing an identification command can be found in the administrator manual.
+Instructions on writing an identification command can be found in the :ref:`FPR Administrators manual <fpr:index>`.

 Format policy registry tools
 """"""""""""""""""""""""""""